cargo-generate/cargo-generate/guide/src/templates/authoring.md

 > Available since version [0.9.0](https://github.com/cargo-generate/cargo-generate/releases/tag/v0.9.0)

-As a template author you're probably concerned about successful builds of your template?
+As a template author you're probably concerned about successful builds of your template.

 Imagine a couple of months after your first template release, some new versions of any dependencies would break your template, and you would not even be aware of it?

 The answer to this question is a vital build pipeline for your template project.
 This challenge got now much simpler to solve with the new official [cargo-generate GitHub Action](https://github.com/marketplace/actions/cargo-generate).

-Here an example:
+Here is an example:

 ```sh
 tree .github